-Researchers from Baylor College of Medicine and Stanford School of Medicine have discovered a molecule in the blood that can be used to treat or prevent obesity and overeating in mice.
-This discovery contributes to understanding the biological systems involved in the relationship between exercise and hunger.
+Researchers at Baylor College of Medicine and Stanford School of Medicine have discovered a molecule in the blood that can be used to treat or prevent obesity and overeating in mice.
+This discovery contributes to the understanding of the biological systems involved in the relationship between physical exercise and hunger.

 The results of the study, in its own way a milestone. were published on Wednesday 15 June in Nature, and I link them to you here.